Chriscastanuela/fitlit-activity-tracker/README.md

 * Open in your text editor

 ## Learning Goals
-- Follow the specification below to make a working application
+- Display graphs on the page using Chart.js while maintaining ability to test class properties and methods
+- Use object and array prototype methods to perform data manipulation
+- Write modular, reusable code that follows SRP (Single Responsibility Principle)
 - Implement ES6 classes that communicate to each other as needed
-- Write modular, reusable code that follows SRP (Single Responsibility Principle)
 - Implement a robust testing suite using TDD
-- Use object and array prototype methods to perform data manipulation
-- Display graphs on the page using Chart.js while maintaining ability to test class properties and methods
 - Create a data dashboard that is easy to use and displays information in a clear way